selfrefactor/rambda/files/README.md

 #### applySpec

+> applySpec(specs: object): Function

-Returns a curried function with the same arity as the longest function in the spec object (max 5 arity).
+Returns a curried function with the same arity as the longest function in the spec object.
 Arguments will be applied to the spec methods recursively.
-This is useful for changing the shape of a json object

-> applySpec({ x: Function }, T): T
+Note that the currying in this function works best with functions with 4 arguments or less. (arity of 4)

 ```
 const getMetrics = R.applySpec({